getdozer/dozer-docs/docs/configuration.md

 Dozer relies on a YAML configuration structure delineated in `dozer-config.yaml`.
 This file serves as the backbone for specifying connectors, data sources, SQL transformations, API endpoints, and other critical characteristics of your application.

 ## Location and Naming
 `dozer-config.yaml` must reside in the root directory of a Dozer application.
-Alternative filenames can be utilized but must be declared using the `-c` or `--config-path` option when executing the `dozer` command.
+Alternative filenames can be utilized but must be declared using the `-c` or `--config-path` option when executing the `dozer run` command.
+Additionally, the file can be loaded from standard input and passed as input to `dozer run` using a pipe.

 ## Key Properties
 `dozer-config.yaml` has multiple key sections: